 If selected for a drugs test in competition, the following can be expected:

 After you have competed you will be approached by a UKAD chaperone, they will show you their ID.
 Once you have had a UKAD Chaperone inform you that you have been selected for a drugs test, you must stay with the chaperone.
 They will take you to the Doping Control Station.
-You may only delay this process for a medal ceremony, medical treatment or a cool down.
 Be prepared to present your ID to the chaperone before heading to doping-control, and if you have one you must provide a copy of your TUE form.
 If you are to provide a urine sample, you will not be able to go to the bathroom until you do so to provide urine, you may also have to provide a blood sample, or just one of the two.
-You will be accompanied by the tester throughout the test including during the sample production.
-If you want to, you can take a chaperone with you to doping control.
-You must check that all the information on the form filled in during the test is correct before signing and also declare any medication or supplements you have used recently on this form (including batch numbers if you have them!).
-You will receive a copy of the form at the end of the test, which you should keep for your own records.
+You will be accompanied by the tester throughout the test including during the sample production, the tester accompanying you for sample collection will be the same gender as you.
+If you want to, you can take a chaperone of your choice with you to doping control, for example you could take a coach, a parent, another experienced athlete etc. You must check that all the information on the forms filled in during the test is correct before signing and also declare any medication (including painkillers) or supplements you have used recently on this form (including batch numbers if you have them!).
+Should anything about the test or procedure concern you at all then you should write this in the appropriate box on the form.
+You will receive a copy of your form at the end of the test, which you should keep for your own records.
 If you fail or refuse to produce a sample, it is considered to be an anti-doping rule violation.

-For some people the process can take several hours, don’t worry if this is the case for you, stay hydrated and calm, they tend to become easier once you have become more familiar with the whole process!
+For some people the process can take several hours, so don’t worry if this is the case for you, stay hydrated and calm, they tend to become easier once you are more familiar with the whole process!

 For more information on Anti-doping, head over to the UK anti-doping web page which contains all the information you need, useful contacts and access to more information on how to keep sport clean: https://www.ukad.org.uk